atahqn/BrainTumorClassifier/README.md

 ## Image Transformation

 Images are resized to 150x150 pixels, and also a random horizontal flip is applied.
-Then they are converted to tensor and normalized.
+Then they are converted to tensors and normalized.

 ## Dataset Preparation

 Train and test datasets are loaded from the specified paths.
-Both datasets are combined and then split into train, validation, and test sets.
+Both datasets are combined and then split into the train, validation, and test sets.
 The split is 80% for training, 10% for validation, and 10% for testing.

 ## Models